-- 1. Employers in level-funded or most MEWA programs are 'Self-Funded' for the purposes of ACA reporting.
-As such, employers in these arrangements are required to provide 1094 and 1095 reporting to the IRS and their employees.
-See the Carrier Grid (page 3) for a list of carriers, products, and whether they provide the filing or any resources for this. - 2.
+- 1. Employers who are 1-50 in fully insured programs for purposes of the ACA reporting will have 1094 and 1095 reporting completed, mailed to employees and filed with the IRS by the carrier. - 2.
 Applicable Large Employers (ALE)s.
 This is defined as employers with an average of 50 or more full-time or equivalent employees during the preceding calendar year.
 But you don't have to count employees who are covered through the military, Tricare or the VA for a portion of the year.
-Click here for the IRS Resource for ALEs.
-See page 4 for more guidance for Applicable Large Employers
+IRS Resource for ALEs.
+[Source]